naithagoni/ng-mfe/README.md

 ![Commit email](images/img.png)

-> NOTE: As you can not skip Application name, use a random application name like `dummy`.
+> NOTE: As you can not skip `Application name`, use a random application name like `dummy`.
 Once the NX workspace is successfully created, delete the `dummy` application from the `apps/` directory.

 ## Creating our applications